 – British American Brushes

 What do they mean?
 Did the Robert Watson Co. rent out space in the building to other companies?
-That was not unsual at the time, as noted in the history of the old Wellinger & Dunn Leather Sports Goods building, now the One Columbus Lofts.
+That was not unusual at the time, as noted in the history of the old Wellinger & Dunn Leather Sports Goods building, now the One Columbus Lofts.
 Or, did companies just buy ad space on the walls?
-I swear the “Columbia” one extends to read “Gramophone” on the next piece of wall.
-But it is all a mystery as far as I can tell.
+You can barely see how the “Columbia” one extends to read “Gramophone” on the next piece of wall.
+But the others are still a mystery as far as I can tell.

 There was an article in the Toronto Star that picks up in 1995, talking about artists and their studios in old factories on Sorauren.
 There were fights with the city over zoning and derelict landlords letting the buildings go to pot.
 The article is mainly about 347 Sorauren, but it does mention the tenants of 350 Sorauren being evicted.
 The landlords of both buildings were not keeping them up to code, they were dangerous fire traps according to the city.
 So 25 tenants at 350 Sorauren were evicted because of their bad landlord.
 I guess the building was bought cheap after that and converted.
 Same with 347 Sorauren, I assume those tenants also got turfed, which led to it being converted to lofts as well.

 Part of the problem with the rental live-work spaces was that the buildings had never been officially zoned for residential use.
 They were not necessarily in the best shape and certainly were not up to building code.
 Technically, everyone was living there illegally, but booting them all out for profit still isn’t cool.
 Sure, the tenants were given first choice of the lofts to buy, but few bought as most of them could not afford the prices.
 The residents of 363 Sorauren did not protest like the occupants of One Columbus did 10 years previously.
 Instead, they had yard sales and sold off lots of art and interesting found objects.